 However, there's not enough scientific evidence to support that this can happen during the menstrual period too.

-Can My Period Affect My Boyfriend?
+Can My Period Have An Effect On My Boyfriend?

 Although your period might not affect your boyfriend biologically, being around you could influence him psychologically.
 So while it may look like your boyfriend is in the trenches PMSing with you, his mood swings may be a stress response to you being on your period.
 He might also experience: